Civil Twilight (album): In popular culture

 The song "Human" was not only used in an episode of Alias, but also in a promo for the match between Vince McMahon and Bret Hart at WrestleMania XXVI.

 "Human" was also used in the ending of the House episode "Frozen".

 "Letters from the Sky" has been used multiple times.

-On film it played during closing credits of the film I Am Number Four, the trailer for Left Behind and in the film Legendary.
+On film it played during the closing credits of the film I Am Number Four, the trailer for Left Behind and in the film Legendary.